brugr9/brugr9.github.io/PlayArea/README.md

 ![Screenshot of Plugin Content](Docs/ScreenshotPluginContent.jpg "Screenshot of Plugin Content")

-A plugin providing with virtual or augmented reality VR/AR play area content: Some black shields, a clear color cube, a head and a collision warning cube.
+A game plugin providing with virtual or augmented reality VR/AR play area content: Some black shields, a clear color cube, a head and a collision warning cube.
 These are mainly Blueprints, each with a StaticMesh component holding a plane or cube mesh.

 ### Features